 This builds carbon dioxide and hydrogen and other certain byproducts that stimulates bowel movements.

-Lactose intolerance is defined according to the symptoms observed, and how sensitive a person is to the effects of malabsorption, further the amount of lactose in the diet also matters.
+The symptoms observed, and how sensitive a person is to the effects of malabsorption, further the amount of lactose in the diet matters.

 Various laboratory tests along with evaluating symptomatic response to ingestion of lactose-containing products detect lactose intolerance.

-The mainstay of treating lactose intolerance primarily comes out with less consumption of milk and its products.
+The mainstay of treating it primarily comes out with less consumption of milk and its products.

 Adding lactase supplementation either in the form of pills or solution to milk or its consumption before the intake of dairy lower the symptoms.